NomicFoundation/slang/documentation/public/internals/design-docs/language-definition-v2/index.md

 identifier token they can match.
 Instead of being part of same trie/FSM as tokens, whenever we want to scan a keyword, we try to scan its identifier instead.
 Afterwards, we check if its contents match one of the values of the keyword.

-Third, they have two additional `reserved_in` and `unreserved_in` properties.
+Third, they have two additional `reserved` property.
 We should use these when we scan identifiers, to make sure that the resulting identifier doesn't match a reserved keyword, and if so, we should report an error, but continue parsing.

-Unique to Solidity, keywords can be `reserved_in` versions before or after the versions they are `enabled_in`.
-They can also be
-`unreserved_in` versions before or after the versions they are `disabled_in`.
+Unique to Solidity, keywords can be `reserved` in versions before or after the versions they are `enabled` in.
+They can also be not `reserved` in versions before or after the versions they stop being `enabled` in.
 So we have to have these additional checks, to be able to catch cases like when a certain input can both be a keyword and an identifier, or neither.

 We should also be able to generate a public API `is_keyword(TerminalKind)` for users to conveniently detect them if needed.